Accommodations Toolkit

 Universal Feature/Accommodation:

-Paper-based Assessment: The paper-based form of the assessment is available to any student; however, if a school/district is using computer-based assessments for their general student population, a paper-based form is available as an accommodation for students with disabilities and/or ELs such as students who:
+Paper-Based Assessment: The paper-based form of the assessment is available to any student; however, if a school/district is using computer-based assessments for their general student population, a paper-based form is available as an accommodation for students with disabilities or MLs such as students who:

 • Have a neurological disorder, a condition that causes seizures, or another health condition that prevents the student from accessing the computer;

-• Need Auditory Presentation support beyond text-to-speech and thus require an oral script for PBT; or
+• Need Auditory Presentation support beyond text-to-speech and thus require an auditory presentation script for PBT; or

 • Have an IEP or 504 plan that requires assistive technology that is not compatible with CBT administration.